-Graduate appointees shall be invited to and included in general departmental meetings.
+An elected Representative of Graduate students shall be invited to and included in general departmental meetings.
 The department chair shall identify those meetings or parts thereof for which attendance by these persons is not expected.

 Graduate Program Committee

 Graduate students shall be represented by a nonvoting member on the Graduate Program Committee.
 They shall be elected by the graduate students in the department.
 The committee chair shall identify those meetings or parts thereof for which attendance by these persons is not expected.